kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 save
 ```

+So let's do that now.

-I now need to restart the shell for this change to take effect.
+ok I now need to restart the shell for this change to take effect.

 ```